 Amanohashidate – 天橋立

 Since in the past, Amanoashidate was frequently depicted in many stamps and printings, such as the well known, either abroad, Ukiyo-e stamps.
 The other two famous views are Matsushima, in Miyagi Prefecture, and Miyajima, in Hiroshima Prefecture.
-We will soon talk also about these two other spots in our blog.

 What’s special about Amanohashidate?